 By the end, we are not sure if what has just happened was actually real or if it was all some dark nightmare.
 You are back out into the daylight and the loading area a bit dazed and confused as to what the hell happened and how you can ever go back to a normal exitance again.

-Overall the ride is a nightmare come true, the children’s black expression, happy smiles and constant movement matched to the incessant and infectious soundtrack really get into your head.
+Overall the ride is a nightmare come true, the children’s blank expressions, happy smiles, and constant movement, matched to the incessant and infectious soundtrack really get into your head.
 We are not sure if the ride was intentionally evil or just a part of Disney history that has not translated very well into modern times.

 Have Your Say

 Have you Experienced the Horror of it’s a Small World?
 Did it send you into a deep, dark, and troubling place like us?
 Or were you far less freaked out than us?
 Maybe it is just our psyche is not able to cope with this onslaught, or maybe you have been terrorized by the Ride but have been too scared to speak out?
 Let us know in the comments below and maybe we can get through this together!